kalenluciano/buddy-up-frontend/README.md

 ***

 ### ***Getting Started***
-1. Fork and clone
+1. `Fork` and `clone`
-2. npm install
+2. Run `npm install`
-3. npm start
+3. Run `npm start`

-A trello board used to keep track of development progress can be [viewed here](https://trello.com/b/KJMqQe2k/amusement-park).
+A trello board used to keep track of development progress can be [viewed here](https://trello.com/b/y27ScqGm/buddy-up)

-The project itself was deployed and can be [viewed here]().
+The project itself was deployed and can be [viewed here](https://buddy-match-up.herokuapp.com)

 ***